JohnnyMuhindoBahavira-Collab/menkao-rainfall-chirps/README.md

 - The scripts do not depend on `/mnt/data/...` or any local notebook-specific paths.
 - The workflow is designed to be executable from the repository root.

-## Citation

-GitHub will read `CITATION.cff` and show a citation suggestion in the repository interface.
-Zenodo will use `.zenodo.json` metadata when archiving GitHub releases.

 ## Data provenance note

 The raw rainfall table is derived from CHIRPS daily precipitation data extracted in Google Earth Engine over the Menkao study area.
-Users should verify any redistribution requirements associated with source datasets and derivative products before public redistribution.